jwong12/SortingVisualizer/README.md

 # Sorting Visualizer

 I created this React application to compare the visualization of different sorting algorithms.
-I hope you enjoy playing with my app as much as I enjoyed writing it.
+I hope you enjoy playing with this app as much as I enjoyed writing it.

 The list of algorithms implemented:
 * Selection sort